Jamie Mordaunt is founder and Managing Director of Diamondthrills.

 Sadly, he couldn’t persuade the Dragons to part with their children’s inheritance but he did get a unique experience and some very good advice.

 In addition to running Diamondthrills, Jamie has carved out a niche as a specialist independent consultant.
 In 2011 and 2012 he has worked with a number of major diamantaires in India, major diamond mining companies, other diamond-focused businesses and consultancies.

-Jamie also worked in the gold industry at the World Gold Council from August 2011 to March 2012 and he has been called upon to advise major institutional investors interested in learning more about the diamond business.
+Jamie also worked in the gold industry at the World Gold Council in London and New York from August 2011 to March 2012 and he has been called upon to advise major institutional investors interested in learning more about the diamond business.